nopSolutions/nopCommerce-Docs/en/running-your-store/promotional-tools/gift-cards.md

 - From the **Gift card type** select whether it's *Virtual* or *Physical*.
 - Beside **Order** field, click **View** to view the order in which the gift card was purchased.
 - In the **Initial value** field, edit the initial value of the card if needed.
+- The **Remaining amount** field allows to see the remaining amount of this gift card.
+- The **Is gift card activated** field determines whether gift this card is activated and can be used.
+- The **Coupon code** field represents the gift card coupon code (used during checkout).
 - If required, edit the **Recipients name**, **Recipient's email** (if the gift card type is *Virtual*), **Sender's name** and **Sender's email** (if the gift card type is *Virtual*) in the relevant fields.
 - Enter an optional message in the **Message** area.
 - Click **Notify recipient**.
 An email containing the gift card details will be sent to the recipient's email.
 This button is relevant only for virtual gift cards card and not physical gift cards.